 The Center is located in the Ellender Memorial Library Facility on Leighton Drive.
 The mailing address is P.O.
 Box 2062, Thibodaux, LA 70310; Telephone number 985-448-4770.

-The Louisiana Center for Dyslexia and Related Learning Disorders in S. Babington and Peltier Halls.
+The Louisiana Center for Dyslexia and Related Learning Disorders is located in Peltier Hall and the FACS Building.
 The major functions of the Center are to prepare teachers to serve individuals with dyslexia through clinical and educational intervention, to provide direct service to Nicholls State University students and area residents, and to conduct psycho-educational assessments for children and adults.
 Additionally, the Center disseminates information about dyslexia, contributes to state policy regarding dyslexia, and conducts research that contributes to the study of dyslexia.
 The mailing address is P.O.
 Box 2050, Thibodaux, LA 70310; Telephone number is 985-448-4214.

 The mission of the Louisiana Small Business Development Center (LSBDC Network) is to enhance the economic well being of the citizens of Louisiana by providing comprehensive, high-quality assistance to existing and potential small businesses.
 The center fosters the formation and growth of small businesses through individual counseling services, educational training programs, and business information resources to expand and diversify the Louisiana economy.
 It is committed to implementing initiatives of the U.S. Small Business Administration as well as Louisiana’s master plan for economic development.
 The SBDC telephone number is 985-493-2587.